abhayraj2705/google-keep/README.md

 ### Full Note View with Features
 ![Full Note View](./src/assets/Screenshot%202025-05-05%20095924.png)

+for the voice to text features  just click on the voice symbol seen above also for the colors just select the the colors icon seen above

 1. Auto Categorization
 Each new note is sent to Hugging Face with a prompt: